rblanco89/siloHopper_3D/README.md

 # siloHopper_3D
-Granular flow simulation code for a silo hopper structure
+Granular flow simulation CUDA code for a silo hopper structure

+To compile using the MakeFile: `make`
+To run a simulation, modify the parameters of the simulation in **siloTolva.data** and run using: `./siloTolva < siloTolva.data`